nmsa/tma-framework-k/development/README.md

 # TMA-Knowledge Development
-This component of TMA platform is composed by a DBMS MySQL and a Ceph block-storage persistent volume that stores all data of MySQL database.
+This component of TMA platform is composed by a DBMS `MySQL` and a `Ceph` block-storage persistent volume that stores all data of `MySQL` database.
 The instructions provided below include all steps that are needed to set up this component in your local system for testing purposes.

 ## Prerequisites
 The instructions were tested in `ubuntu`, but should work in other `debian`-based distributions, assuming that you are able to install the key dependencies.

-The first step is to install the required components: `docker`, and `kubernetes`.
+The first step is to install the required components: `Docker`, and `Kubernetes`.
-To install docker, you should execute the following commands:
+To install `Docker`, you should execute the following commands:

 ```sh
 sudo su -
 apt-get install docker.io
 ```
-To install Kubernetes you should execute the following commands:
+To install `Kubernetes` you should execute the following commands:

 ```sh
 sudo su -